Definition

 All about Hawaiite and Taconite Properties

 Know all about Hawaiite and Taconite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Taconite belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Taconite is Banded, Trellis.
 Hawaiite appears Dull and Soft and Taconite appears Layered, Banded, Veined and Shiny.
-The luster of Hawaiite is not available while that of Taconite is earthy.
+The luster of Hawaiite is while that of Taconite is earthy.
 Hawaiite is available in black, brown, light to dark grey colors whereas Taconite is available in red, reddish brown colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Taconite are as a touchstone, cemetery markers, creating artwork.